RAshkettle/idiotcoder-blog/articles/stopwatch.md

 }
 ```

-:
+_isActive_ is straightforward: Is it on?
+_maxTicks_ is how many ticks you want the timer to be set for.
+_currentTicks_ holds where we are on the timeline.

-We will build a factory function to build a new Stopwatch in an idiomatic way.
+Next will build a factory function to build a new Stopwatch in an idiomatic way.

 ```go
 func NewStopwatch(d *time.Duration) *Stopwatch {